Skip to main content

 We assess your case against known defenses and give you a clear verdict: strong, workable, weak, or pay.

-If you have a case, we generate a formal representation letter citing the specific legislation and regulations that apply.
+If you have a case, we build the appeal you file — a formal representation letter citing the specific legislation and regulations that apply.
+Preview it free first.

 Common defense grounds for traffic tickets